How bad photography costs you

 Our most important marketing tip?
 Get good, professional photographs for your website and listings.
 Photos are even more important than reviews when it comes to a guest’s decision whether to book or not.

-The results of a recent survey done by Eviivo, proved that 82% of British guests are put off by bad photos.
+The results of a recent survey done by Eviivo are fascinating and show how essential photography is.
+The study proved that 82% of British guests are put off by bad photos.
 Furthermore, 1 in 3 believe a bad photo means they can expect bad service.

 The researchers went even further to prove their point by teaming up with an interior designer to compare her photos to the ones taken by an inexperienced photographer, of the same room, without any changes made to it, other than moving items around.